 I use Pomodoro technique to write and has helped me in improving my focus on the task at hand.

-How to use Pomodoro technique?
+How to use the Pomodoro technique?

 Set your timer to 25 min and start doing focused work till the timer goes off.

 It is important to avoid reacting to any other thought asking you to do this or that.
-Like, checking a mail that just came, or searching about something you have been thinking yesterday etc.
+Like, checking a mail that just came, or searching for something you have been thinking yesterday etc.

-After 25 min, take a 5 minute break.
+After 25 min, take a 5-minute break.

-Continue this again for 3 more sessions with a 5 minute break in between.
+Continue this again for 3 more sessions with a 5-minute break in between.

 This works for some while there are people who can concentrate for more than 25 min.